bowmanjd/llmtalk/outline.md

 ### vLLM, SGLang

-For production deployments, you may want to seriously consider vLLM or SGLang.
+For production deployments in which VRAM is abundant, you may want to seriously consider vLLM, or SGLang.

 ### llama.cpp

-(svg picture)

 llama.cpp is what ollama and many other tools use under the hood.
 It works well with GPUs, and is also the best tool to use if you only have CPU.